Achilles Tendinitis Treatment Nailsworth

 At Heel Pain Clinics of Adelaide, Achilles Tendinitis presents most commonly and is characterized by acute inflammation.

-Achilles Tendonopathy or Achilles Tendinosis is the progressed stage of chronic Achilles Tendinitis that is not characterized by inflammation.
-Rather, these patients have scarring thickening and/or microtear breakdown of the tendon.
-There is usually no redness or warmth of the surrounding tissue, although the area can be painful to touch.
+Achilles Tendonopathy or Achilles Tendinosis is essentially the advanced stage of chronic Achilles Tendinitis.
+It’s interesting to note that inflammation isn’t a characteristic of this condition.
+What these patients do experience is scarring, thickening, and/or microtear breakdown of the tendon.
+Despite the absence of redness or warmth in the surrounding tissue, the area can be sensitive and cause discomfort upon contact.

 Treatment For Achilles Tendinitis